fractastical/distributed-governance/my_experiments.md

 - Approximately ~1000 participants

-### Metamask (was Vapor)
+### Metamask

  - attended DevCon 0 and with Martin Becze wrote the first ever accepted DevGrants grant for "Vapor," a javascript light client based via a browser extension

  - Got a YCombinator interview for this project ( https://youtu.be/p135D4Tv1mM )

- - Consensys later internalized this project and renamed it MetaMask
+ - Consensys later internalized Vapor and renamed it MetaMask

  - Now has 1.3M users